DylanCope/dylancope.github.io/index.md

 I am a PhD student at King's College London and Imperial College London studying Computer Science in the [Safe and Trusted AI Centre for Doctoral Training](https://safeandtrustedai.org).
 Previously, I was a reserach intern at the [Center for Human-Compatible AI (CHAI)](https://www.humancompatible.ai).
 My doctoral research is focused on studying language and communication within the context of _Multi-Agent Reinforcement Learning_ (MARL).

+**Overview.** A critical problem in Artificial Intelligence is creating computer agents that can collaborate as a member of a team.
+For many problems, communication is a vital part of a team's success.
+Yet, most treatments of language in AI focus on learning the statistical patterns of words (i.e. the _"language modelling"_ that underpins most AI chatbots).
+This is a far cry from the functional uses of language in everyday human cooperation.
+In this light, my research focuses on what I call the "Cooperative Language Acquisition Problem": here the task is to create an AI that learns the way a community uses language to accomplish some goal.
+Thereby the AI can join the community and help them achieve said goals."

+### Background: Reinforcement Learning and Emergent Communication

-In typical (single-agent) Reinforcement Learning (RL), an agent interacts with an environment through taking actions based on its observations.
+In a typical (single-agent) Reinforcement Learning (RL) set-up, an agent interacts with an environment through taking actions based on its observations.
 For example, imagine that the agent is a computer program playing a video game.
 The observations that it receives could be just like the ones a human player would see, e.g. an image of the game's screen.
 Similarly, the actions it could take would be the same as the human; this could correspond to pressing the arrow keys to move or the spacebar to jump.